Reviewed: 8th April 2019

 Increased wages also come with increased NICs and income tax contributions for employers, as well as a higher amount needing to be placed into auto enrolment pension schemes.
 This increasing financial burden could see some already distressed businesses being pushed to breaking point, particularly if they are unprepared for the increases.
 Here is what you need to know about paying the National Living Wage (NLW) or National Minimum Wage (NMW), and what you should do if you are unable to meet these costs.

 Both represent the minimum level an employee must be paid; however, the difference in which one is applicable to any given individual comes down to their age.
 The NLW is applied to those aged 25 and above; NMW is given to anyone below 25.
-The NLW is currently an hourly rate of £7.83 (rising to £8.21 from April 2019) which is applicable to all who qualify.
-Rates for NMW are slightly more complicated, being tiered according to age.
+For the 2019/20 tax year, the NLW is £8.21 an hour which is applicable to all workers above the age of 25.
+Rates for NMW are slightly more complicated as they are tiered according to age.
 They are as follows:

 As contributions to auto enrolment pension schemes are based on a percentage of qualifying earnings, any increase to an employee’s salary will likewise see you having to pay more towards their pension.

-Just as with the National Minimum and Living Wage rates, pension contribution levels are also set to increase in April 2019.
-They will surge from the current 5% of qualifying earnings (of which at least 2% must be paid by the employer) up to 8%.
-While employees will bear the brunt of this, having to contribute 5% of this amount, employers’ contributions will rise from the current level of 2% up to 3%.
+Just as with the National Minimum and Living Wage rates, pension contribution levels also rose in April 2019, going up to 8% of qualifying earnings.
+While employees will bear the brunt of this, having to contribute 5% of this amount, employers’ contributions make up the remaining 3%.

 It is a criminal offence not to pay employees either the National Minimum Wage, or the National Living Wage, depending on which scheme is applicable to them.
 Failure to adhere to your responsibilities when it comes to correctly remunerating employees can lead to you being handed a significant fine from HMRC once this is discovered.
 Not only would you be required to repay staff all the money they are owed, you will also face an additional financial penalty up to 200% of the amount you have been found to have underpaid.